O-Midey/CLI-Note/README.md

 If you'd like to contribute to this project or report issues, please open an issue or create a pull request on the project's GitHub repository: [https://github.com/yourusername/note-taking-app](https://github.com/yourusername/note-taking-app).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README to suit your specific project details.
-It provides users with clear instructions on how to set up and use your note-taking application.